 IntraLibrary allows you to carry out complex searches.
 For instance, you can look for resources in a particular format or by a specific author, or combine both these searches (e.g. searching for all Flash animations by Charles Dickens).
 As noted above under section 4.1 Using Simple Search, you will see an advanced search screen on the left-hand side of the screen after carrying out a simple search, allowing you to refine your basic search.
-You can also carry out an advanced search at any time by selecting advanced search at the top of the screen.
+You can also carry out an advanced search at any time by clicking on the Advanced search link immediately below the search box.